michel-kraemer/gradle-download-task/README.md

 Download task
 -------------

-The download task and the extension support the following properties
+The download task and the extension support the following properties.

+**General**

 <dl>
 <dt>src</dt>